Service animals are allowed in national parks. Find a definition of a service animal.

 Tour Boats to Fort Sumter

-A ramp system makes access a reality for all who visit Fort Sumter by tour boat from the Fort Sumter Visitor Education Center in downtown Charleston.
+A ramp system improves accessibility for those who visit Fort Sumter by tour boat from the Fort Sumter Visitor Center at Liberty Square, located in downtown Charleston.
 At this time, the ferry departing out of Patriots Point in Mount Pleasant is not accessible.

-While this system offers accessibility like never before possible, there may be times when routine maintenance, unexpected repairs or adverse conditions render the system unavailable.
+Ramps used to access the ferry can vary based on tides and adverse conditions.
+Due to this, the ferry departing from downtown Charleston is not always fully accessible.
 To ensure that your visit will be fully accessible, we recommend that you contact the concessioner, Fort Sumter Tours, on the day of your visit at (843) 722-2628.

 Inside Fort Sumter